 How much funding do Techstars companies receive?

 A $100,000 convertible note is automatically offered to all Techstars companies upon acceptance.
-This note typically converts at a pre-money valuation of $3-5M.

 In exchange for 6% common stock, each company accepted into Techstars also receives: